60ur4b-bi5w45/cse-318-quiz/4_decision_tree.md

-Understood!
 Let's focus solely on **Decision Tree Construction** using your provided **restaurant domain training data**.
-We'll walk through the steps to build an optimal decision tree without referencing A\*, Minimax, or related algorithms.
+We'll walk through the steps to build an optimal decision tree.

 ---
 ## **1. Understanding the Training Data**